karansikka1/Foodx/README.md

 ## Rules

 * Participants should use only the provided training and validation images for training models.
-No additional data is allowed.
 Validation data should only be used for validation.

-* Collecting additional annotations for the test images is not allowed.
+* We do not allow augmentation with any prior datasets or additional data during training.
+Pretrained models (such as, trained on ImageNet) are allowed but should be properly acknowledged and cited.

-* Hand labeling is forbidden.
+* Collecting additional annotations for the train images is not allowed.

-* Pretrained models (such as, trained on ImageNet) are allowed but should be properly acknowledged and cited.
+* Hand labeling of test data is not allowed and will lead to disqualification.

 ## Terms of Use